Journal or Book Title

 Sam Houston State University

 Jones Carr, Carolyn M.; Shrader, Charles B.; and Crum, Michael R., "Predicting Decision-Maker Momentum to Change Offerings in Response to Uncertainty: The Case of the U.S. Customs Mod Act" (2003).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 11.